fat/zoom.js/README.md

 # ZOOM.JS

-Beautiful, sleek image zoom transition as seen on [Medium](https://medium.com/designing-medium/image-zoom-on-medium-24d146fc0c20).
+A simple jQuery plugin for beautiful, sleek image zooming; as seen on [Medium](https://medium.com/designing-medium/image-zoom-on-medium-24d146fc0c20).

 ### Demo
-You can see a demo of zoom.js in action here: https://fat.github.io/zoom.js
+You can see zoom.js in action here: https://fat.github.io/zoom.js

 ### How To Use zoom.js